giuseppe-messi/python-online-shop-ordering-system/README.md

 python3
 ```

-Then, open and execute the store, customer and payment class:
+In order to properly run the program from the interpreter, we need to import some files; open and execute the store, customer and payment class:

 ```
 exec(open("store.py").read())